eclipse-sumo/sumo/docs/web/docs/Installing/MacOS_Build.md

 ### Integration Tests with TextTest
 SUMO uses an application called TextTest to manage and execute and extensive set of integration tests.
 If you plan to extend SUMO with new features, we would like to encourage you to also add tests for your code to the SUMO testsuite and to make sure that existing functionality is not affected.

-The installation of TextTest on MacOS is documented [here](../Developer/Tests.md).
+The installation of TextTest on macOS is documented [here](../Developer/Tests.md).

 ### Code Editor
 Finally, you may also want to use a code editor or integrated development environment.
 There is a great variety of suitable tools available.
-If you are unsure which tool to pick, we would suggest to have a look at [Visual Studio Code](https://code.visualstudio.com/) for MacOS.
+If you are unsure which tool to pick, we would suggest to have a look at [Visual Studio Code](https://code.visualstudio.com/) for macOS.
 The configuration of Visual Studio Code for the CMake setup is documented [here](../Developer/VisualStudioCode.md).

 # The Macports Approach (legacy)